 *Source: National Association of Realtors 2015 Member Profile

 If you don’t have an entrepreneurial streak or prefer the safety of working under another broker, then you can always work as an associate broker.
 While you more than likely won’t have any additional responsibilities at the brokerage, you can usually command a higher commission split from the managing broker than most real estate agents.

 The ability to run a property management company is another reason to get your broker’s license.
 By law, every property management firm must have a licensed real estate broker on staff.
 Since the investment market in rental properties is currently hot, property management can be a great additional revenue stream or a new career option.

 Since having your broker’s license means you’re probably more experienced and have completed more training that real estate agents, you can and should use this to market to new clients.
 For example, you might include highlights of the differences between real estate brokers and real estate agents in your listing presentation to new seller clients.

-What are the Different Responsibilities of a Real Estate Agent vs Broker?
+The Different Responsibilities of a Real Estate Agent vs Broker

 The main distinction between a real estate agent and real estate broker is that only a broker can own a real estate firm or manage agents.
 If you’re an agent, you’ll need to work under a sponsoring broker.
 This creates differences in day to day responsibilities, as our table below shows.

 |Real Estate Agents and Associate Brokers||Designated & Managing Real Estate Brokers|